 Partner up with a friend: Two heads are better than one!
 Combine your efforts with a buddy or other students on campus to make a big fundraising event!

 Try multiple outlets for fundraising: Don’t settle on just one fundraiser, try for more than one form of outreach!
 If one doesn’t work, try another.
-One might be more successful than another!
+One might be more successful for another!

 Be creative!
 Have fun!
 The more personalized you make your fundraising, the more you will enjoy it and altogether will bring the most favorable results!